kelukelugames/goexp/README.md

 500 EXP - evolving any pokemon.

+200 EXP - hatching a 2km egg.

-500 EXP - hatching any egg.
+500 EXP - hatching a 5km egg.

-500 EXP - add a new pokemon to the pokedex.
+500 EXP - add a new pokemon to the pokedex. (catch, hatch, or evolve)

 50 EXP - pick up items from a pokestop.